konyoto/scalescrollimageview/README.md

 # scalescrollimageview
-Android Image View with Scale and Scroll gestures support
+Android Image View with scale and scroll gestures support